 Benefit Plans.
 We sponsor various pension and defined contribution plans.
 We also maintain certain healthcare and life insurance benefit plans for eligible retired U.S. employees.
 Benefits under the pension and other postretirement benefit plans are generally based on age at retirement and years of service and for some pension plans, benefits are also based on the employee's annual earnings.
 The net periodic cost of our pension and other postretirement plans is determined using several actuarial assumptions, the most significant of which are the discount rate and the expected return on plan assets.
 The expected rate of return on plan assets is based on both our historical returns and forecasted future investment returns by asset class, as provided by our external investment advisor.
 Annual differences, if any, between the expected and actual returns on plan assets are included in unrecognized net actuarial gain or loss, a component of other comprehensive income.
-In calculating the annual amortization of the resulting unrecognized net actuarial gain or loss, we use a market-related value of assets that smooths actual investment gains and losses on plan assets over a period up to five years.
+In calculating the annual amortization of the unrecognized net actuarial gain or loss, we use a market-related value of assets that smooths actual investment gains and losses on plan assets over a period up to five years.
 The resulting unrecognized net actuarial gain or loss amount is recognized in net periodic pension expense over the average remaining life expectancy of the participant group since almost all participants are inactive.
 Our Consolidated Balance Sheets reflect the funded status of the pension and other postretirement plans.

 Foreign Currency Translation.
 The functional currency of each of our foreign operating subsidiaries is that subsidiary's local currency except for Argentina.
 Argentina has experienced multiple periods of increasing inflation rates, devaluation of the peso, and increasing borrowing rates.
 As such, Argentina has been deemed a highly inflationary economy by accounting policymakers.
-Beginning in the third quarter of 2018, we accounted for Argentina as a highly inflationary economy by remeasuring the peso denominated monetary assets and liabilities which resulted in the recognition of a \$1.8 million foreign currency loss that was recorded in other income, net in our consolidated statements of income for the twelve months ended December 31, 2018.
+Beginning in the third quarter of 2018, we accounted for Argentina as a highly inflationary economy by remeasuring the peso denominated monetary assets and liabilities which resulted in the recognition of \$1.0 million and \$1.8 million of foreign currency losses that were recorded in other income, net in our Consolidated Statements of (Loss) Income for the twelve months ended December 31, 2019 and 2018, respectively.

 Other than Argentina, we translate the assets and liabilities of foreign subsidiaries at the year-end rate of exchange and revenue and expenses at the monthly average rates during the year.
 We record the resulting translation adjustment in other comprehensive loss, included in accumulated other comprehensive loss, a component of shareholders' equity.
 We also record gains and losses resulting from the translation of intercompany balances of a long-term investment nature in foreign currency translation in other comprehensive loss and accumulated other comprehensive loss.
-In the years ended December 31, 2018, 2017, and 2016, we recorded \$1.6 million, \$0.5 million and \$8.8 million of foreign currency transaction losses in our consolidated statements of income, respectively.
+In the years ended December 31, 2019, 2018, and 2017, we recorded \$0.0 million, \$1.6 million and \$0.5 million of foreign currency transaction losses in our Consolidated Statements of (Loss) Income, respectively.